MeetGandhi/Reconstruction-of-Trajectory-recorded-with-Missing-Markers/README.md

 **Ultimately, we did find a very accurate network: Latent ODEs, as evident from the above validation MSE errors of Latent ODEs in comparison to RNN-VAE or LSTM.
 Hence Latent ODEs possess a strong potential towards automatic reconstruction of motion capture trajectories recorded with missing markers in softwares like Vicon Nexus.**

-To know more about Latent ODEs and related models, head to [Latent ODEs for Irregularly-Sampled Time Series](https://arxiv.org/abs/1907.03907).

 # Customization

 You can experiment with the hyperparameters of the network by changing the same in the file code/utils/flags.py present in each of the network's folder.